 This list confirmed my long held suspicion that the supposed diversity of Birlanagar was in many ways deeply deceptive.
 I found not a single Muslim, Shudra, Dalit, or Adivasi among the Staff.
 No women either.
 In short, not even one person from the constituencies that make up almost 90 percent of Indians!
 ‘Our management had an unwritten policy of not hiring Muslims,’ father remarked casually.
 The Labor had many lower-caste men but almost all Staff employees at this ‘temple of modern India’ were twice-born Hindu males, with a profusion of Marwari banias—especially in senior management, starting with Aditya Birla himself—the rest being a smattering of privileged class Christian, Jain, and Sikh men.
 Father told me that other Staff members quietly resented the domination of Marwari banias.
 Staff hiring and promotions pivoted more on caste than merit, and diversity wasn’t high on the list.
 It struck me much later that no one from the Labor class ever visited the Birla Industries Club.
 While theoretically open to all employees, the club had become an exclusive playground for Staff families, all upper-caste.
 JC Mills even had separate entrances, and both mills had separate canteens, for Staff and Labor.
 This sort of segregation never struck me as problematic back then; it even seemed like the natural order of things.

 The neighborhood of my formative years was exclusively upper-caste.
 No wonder I grew up so blind to the unfair advantage of caste in my own life and the handicap it was for others.
 This blindness, still rife among my family and friends, is an attribute of my caste privilege.
 It allowed the boys in my neighborhood to use ‘chamaar’ and ‘bhangi’ as casual abuses for each other.
 It’s tempting to think that Birlanagar’s discriminatory business and social practices contributed to the mills’ demise in the era of globalization, but that would be wishful thinking.
 Caste, with its hydra-headed ways, has adapted to modern capitalism; both caste and communal discrimination continue to flourish in 21st century corporate India.
 Yet notably, Birlanagar was then widely admired by outsiders; even the Labor jobs were in much demand.
-This suggests that to most people across the social spectrum, Birlanagar was no worse—and better in some ways—than the society at large.
+This suggests that to most people across the social spectrum, Birlanagar was overall a better place than the society at large.